SDU-eScience/UCloud/provider-integration/im2/docs/src/dev/frontend-development.md

 ## Introduction

 <!-- Already covered in introduction.md? -->
-The UCloud frontend is the default way of communicating with the UCloud platform.
+The UCloud frontend is the default way of communicating with the UCloud platform for the end user.

 The UI acts as a centralised point, that can communicate with different connected providers to make use of the features available, taking in to account what features are not.